Turbulence (1997 film)

 Turbulence is a 1997 American action thriller film directed by Robert Butler, and starring Ray Liotta and Lauren Holly.
-It was distributed by MGM Distribution Co.
+It was produced by Rysher Entertainment and distributed by MGM Distribution Co.

 Plot

-Ryan Weaver, also known as the Lonely Hearts Strangler, an accused serial killer and rapist, is arrested in New York City despite his claims of innocence.
-Even though police lieutenant Aldo Hines at one point broke protocol during the arrest (which later enraged Weaver), the authorities have enough hard evidence to have Weaver transported to Los Angeles to face trial.
-He and another prisoner, a bank robber named Stubbs, are escorted by four US marshals on a Boeing 747-200 on a commercial flight.
+Ryan Weaver, an accused serial killer and rapist, is arrested in New York City despite his claims of innocence.
+Even though police lieutenant Aldo Hines broke protocol during the arrest by assaulting Weaver, the authorities have enough hard evidence to have him extradited to Los Angeles to face trial.
+Weaver and another prisoner, a bank robber named Stubbs, are escorted by four U.S. marshals onto a TransContinental Airlines 747.
 Even though it is Christmas Eve, the 747 is nearly empty, with only eleven people on board.

 During the flight, Stubbs breaks free while using the bathroom and begins a shootout with the marshals.
-A stray bullet fired from one of the marshals' sidearms punches a hole in the fuselage, instantly triggering an explosive decompression before the hole is sealed with a briefcase.
-Amidst the chaos, the captain is fatally shot and the first officer dies when his head slams into the yoke, disengaging the autopilot in the process.
-Weaver frees himself and attempts to save the last remaining marshal, but fails when Stubbs shoots the marshal dead, after being shot himself.
+A stray bullet punches a hole in the fuselage, causing explosive decompression, before the hole is sealed with a briefcase.
+Amidst the chaos, the captain is fatally shot and the first officer is knocked out when his head slams into the yoke, disengaging the autopilot in the process.
+Weaver frees himself and attempts to save the last remaining marshal, but fails when Stubbs shoots him dead after being shot himself.
+Weaver enters the cockpit and finds the co-pilot unconscious but breathing.

 Weaver appears to be horrified by the ordeal, increasing the passengers' trust in him.
-With the pilots dead, Teri Halloran, a flight attendant, makes her way into the cockpit and learns she is the only one left capable of keeping the 747 from crashing.
+With the flight crew lost, Teri Halloran, a flight attendant, makes her way into the cockpit and learns she is the only one left capable of keeping the 747 from crashing.
+The co-pilot is heavily implied to have been murdered by Weaver off-screen.
 To make matters worse, the plane is heading into a storm which threatens severe turbulence.